Skip to content

 • Delete chat - delete the current chat session

-• Clear chat - clear the chat history, preserving model and system prompt customizations
+• Clear chat - clear the chat history, preserving the chat configuration (provider, model, system prompt, tools, parameters, and thinking)

-• Regenerate last Ollama message - regenerates the last message from Ollama (will override the seed for the specific message with a random one.)
-Useful if you want to change the system prompt or parameters or just want to try again.
+• Regenerate last message - regenerates the last assistant message.
+Useful if you want to change the system prompt or parameters, or just try again.

 Keyboard shortcuts